ArtHitParade

 A gilt bronze 64 cm high made in Nepal in the 13th century CE was sold for $ 8.2M from a lower estimate of $ 2M by Christie's on March 17, 2015, lot 25.
 The standing bodhisattva is in the attitude of Padmapani holding a blossoming lotus at his left shoulder.
 Its execution is extremely fine.

-This figure includes a refinement of utmost importance.
+This gilt bronze includes a further refinement of high importance.
 The crown is centered with a fine seated figure of Amitabha, the Buddha of Nirvana, leaving no doubt about the role played by Avalokiteshvara to guide humans to the gods.

 Mr Ellsworth's Gilt Bronze Figure of Avalokiteshvara